We find that using a Push Pin is the easiest way, simply push it through the hole pointed by the arrow

 No, you still would need a third party wallet or the original Bitcoin Core P2P software to be able to move your funds in and out of the Opendime.
 Opendime works with any wallet that can sweep funds from the blockchain based on a WIF-format private key import.

-To be able to move the funds, you must BREAK out the middle part of the Opendime.
-Look for the golden lock.
+To be able to move the funds, you must push a pin through the hole marked on the back, or in version 1, break out the middle part of the Opendime.

 Import the private key (private-key.txt) into any Bitcoin wallet to be able to "sweep up" the funds and spend them as needed.

-There is also a python program (advanced/balance.py) which can be used to move the funds out and check balance when sealed.
+There is also a python program (advanced/balance.py) which can be used to move the funds out when unsealed.

 Yes.
 Opendime is delivered without any private key.
 You must give it entropy (random numbers) the first time you use it.
 Once it's gotten enough numbers, it will hash them all together and use that to pick a random number to use as the private key.
 At that point, the payment address is generated and set in stone.